tapasbhadra/Kickstarter-Project-Analysis-Using-R/README.md

 4) Logistic Regression

 I have performed feature engineering to select the best features from a set of 50 features and used techniques like Binning, Normalization, cross validation and have created the fitting curves.

+I have used R and R studio for this analysis along with libraries liek Tidyverse, GGplot and Text2vect